Eternauta patagonica: Discovery and naming

-The Eternauta holotype specimen, MLP-PV 85-I-15–1, was discovered in outcrops of the Vaca Muerta Formation (Mendoza Group) in the Chacay Melehue locality in Neuquén Province of Argentinian Patagonia.
+The Eternauta holotype specimen, MLP-PV 85-I-15–1, was discovered in outcrops of the Vaca Muerta Formation (Mendoza Group) in the Chacay Melehue locality in Neuquén Province of Argentine Patagonia.
 The specimen consists of a nearly complete, albeit laterally compressed, skull that is mostly viewable from the right side, a dorsal rib, and a right forelimb (humerus, radius, ulna, and carpals, missing the phalanges).

 In 1990, Zulma B. de Gasparini & Ricardo G. Goñi tentatively identified the specimen as belonging to the ophthalmosaurid genus Platypterygius, albeit without discussion or a description of the anatomy.
 In 1997, Marta S. Fernández described the new ichthyosaur taxon Caypullisaurus bonapartei based on two partially articulated skeletons from the Vaca Muerta Formation.
 Fernández subsequently described specimen MLP-PV 85-I-15–1 and assigned it to this species based on similar shapes of the snout, external naris ('nostril' region of the skull), and front flipper.